Walking the dog? What you need to know in the ACT

 If you'd like to explore Canberra's off-leash sports grounds, we list our favourite, and safest, locations on our post on Canberra's best off-leash meeting places.

-This is not a new regulation but after the 2019 review, you’ll need to check whether your favourite dog off-leash swimming spot is still available.
-Some well-known and popular off-leash swimming spots are now dogs-prohibited (e.g. Lake Ginninderra opposite the dog park) while several new off-leash swimming spots have been introduced (e.g. Lake Ginninderra near Joynton Smith Drive, Point Hut District Park Pond opposite the McGilvray Close car park, and Yerrabi Pond near to Benaroon Circuit).
+This is not a new regulation but it's worth checking regularly whether your favourite dog off-leash swimming spot is still available.
+After the 2019 review, some well-known and popular off-leash swimming spots became dogs-prohibited (e.g. Lake Ginninderra opposite the dog park) while several new off-leash swimming spots were introduced (e.g. Lake Ginninderra near Joynton Smith Drive, Point Hut District Park Pond opposite the McGilvray Close car park, and Yerrabi Pond near to Benaroon Circuit).

 Again, you can find these spots (shaded green) on the online map.